 Difference Between Casual And Formal

-Belts are a whole lot of fun to play around with — especially the kind you can deconstruct and reconstruct to suit different outfits and occasions.
+Belts are a whole lot of fun to play around with

 What's more, pants with belt loops look naked without them.